recursion/hotkeyCommander/README.md

 - **Easy to use:**
     1. include the package in your project
     2. define your hotkey definitions
-    3. create an instance of hotkeyCommander
-    4. pass the hotkey definitions, and the target elements to your instance of hotkeyCommander.
+    3. pass the hotkey definitions, and the target elements to hotkeyCommander.
-    5. Assign your event handlers to the event emitter that hotkeyCommander hands you back.
+    4. Assign your event handlers to the event emitter that hotkeyCommander hands you back.
 - **User configuration built in:** Your app instantly starts responding to user hotkey preference changes.
     - Users easily view and change current settings
 - **Modular construction**